brilbrilbril/adamata-colors/README.md

 # Run inference on a directory of images, display results, and use a custom confidence threshold
 bsort infer -c path/to/settings.yaml -d path/to/images_folder --show --conf 0.4
 ```

+**You can check the wandb.ai training monitor here:** https://wandb.ai/maghatan-a/bsort-yolo